 I go where other people are unlikely to be found.
 It maximizes my own freedom of action and preserves solitude.
-It is there I experience my most zen moments; surrounded by beauty, pleasurably tired from the hike, and free of people pressure.
+I get to wander around naked! 🙂 It is there I experience my most zen moments; surrounded by beauty, pleasurably tired from the hike, and free of people pressure.

 The modest but long-lasting cardio stimulation clears the cobwebs out of your brain.
 Many great thinkers see the world clearest during long walks.
 If you walk with a purpose and for long enough, the exertion causes your body will start to produce its own endorphins.
 Those are some of the several natural “happy” drugs your body is supposed to produce.
 It is commonly called “runner’s high”.

 This segues into exercise as a depression treatment.
 Study after study, as well as my own anecdotal experiences, tell us that exercise relieves depression.
 You don’t need to be a competitive athlete.
 In fact, unless you have a natural talent, organized athletics might not be a good idea.